Default judgment: How judgment arises

 In England and Wales, a claimant starts a case by issuing a claim form.
 This either states a monetary figure on it, together with fixed costs and court fees; alternatively if the amount cannot be determined, it will be for an amount 'to be assessed'.
 A claimant may not wish to recover money at all, in which case the claim Form states this.

 The claim form (together with other documents, known as particulars of claim and a response pack) are served on the defendant.

 If the defendant fails to reply within 14 days of service, the claimant can apply for a judgment in default, either by simply requesting the court's administrative staff enter judgment filing a request for judgment (which is sufficient for routine cases), or by making a formal application to the procedural judge.
 The judgment is known as judgment in default of acknowledgement of service.

 If the defendant acknowledged to the court that the papers were served within the 14-day period, then the defendant is given 28 days to take a further step.
 If the defendant fails to do so, again judgment can be entered as above; this time formally known as judgment in default of defense.

 If money is claimed, the claimant can choose how their judgment will be phrased.
 Almost always there will be a request that the money claimed, the court fee, and interest at 8% on the money from when the claim form was issued up until date of judgment, and if legally represented a fixed contribution to legal costs, be ordered to be paid immediately.
 However, the claimant could simply request the defendant be ordered to pay at a later date or in installments.

 If money is claimed but the amount is not fixed, a disposal hearing is listed to determine the amount of money.

 If any other remedy is claimed, the claimant would have had to apply to the procedural judge for the judgment in default, and therefore the judge will determine what happens next.

 Judgments in default are covered by Part 12 of the Civil Procedure Rules 1998.

 Effect of judgment

 The judgment is binding and failure to comply with it means that enforcement action could be taken.

 The defendant's name is also entered onto a register (although if they pay within a month it will be removed) which is open to everyone, and is particularly used to vet the credit-worthiness of people.

-In the case of Masters v.
-Leaver [1999] EWCA Civ 2016 it was held that a judgment in default means just that – it is a judgment obtained due to default.
+In the case of Masters v Leaver it was held that a judgment in default means just that – it is a judgment obtained due to default.
 It does not mean that the court has agreed with what was claimed, or favors one or other case.
 Therefore, if the issue arises again, the defendant is not prevented from arguing the facts again.